Note: This is a chapter in the Grassroots Advocacy Toolkit.

 Community organizing efforts to save dogs and cats in shelters

 In the 1980s, an estimated 17 million pets were killed every year in America’s animal shelters simply because they didn’t have safe places to call home.
-Today, that number is about 347,000.
-We’ve made tremendous progress, but more than 950 dogs and cats are still being killed every day in shelters.
+In 2021, that number was around 355,000.
+We’ve made tremendous progress, but more than 970 dogs and cats are still being killed every day in shelters.
 Together, we can change that.
 Individuals and organizations around the country are coming together to take collective responsibility for the welfare of pets in their communities.

 Advocating for compassionate communities for pets and people

 This manual offers a blueprint for organizing people to save dogs and cats in communities of all shapes and sizes throughout the country.
 No individual organization, including an animal shelter, can or should be solely responsible for the welfare of local pets.
 Only by working together can community members and stakeholders ensure that every pet who can be saved is saved and given a safe place to call home.

 A well-organized community equipped with the right resources can effectively share critical information, work collaboratively with local animal shelters and other community organizations, and advocate for humane policies and legislation.
 Learn more about the goal to achieve no-kill nationwide by 2025 and join the 2025 Action Team today to help pets and people in your own community.

 In addition to this manual, here are two key resources to use as you need them once you have connected with your local animal shelters and your advocacy efforts are up and running:

 Animal services are human services.
 From providing affordable veterinary care for dogs and cats to creating animal-friendly ordinances and outreach that help people keep their pets at home, addressing animal-related issues is essential to the health and well-being of every community.
 And when passionate individuals armed with the right information engage on behalf of pets, elected officials and other decision-makers will listen.

 Together, we can create compassionate, no-kill communities nationwide for dogs and cats and the people who love them.